 Make sure that you’re viewing the latest version of pages by clearing the Internet cache.
 Here's how to do this on a Windows 7-based computer:

-The following ports must be open for in-bound and for out-bound connections to work for Games for Windows Live:
+The following ports must be open for inbound and outbound connections to work for Games for Windows Live:

 For more information about how to set up a firewall to work with Games for Windows Live for Windows-based computers, see Set up a Windows Media Center Extender.

 If you’re still experiencing connection problems to Windows Live, you must configure your router or gateway device to enable UPnP or port forwarding.
-If your router supports UPnP, this feature should be enabled.
-It is designed to handle Network Translations so that port forwarding is not required.
+You should enable UPnP if your router supports this feature.
+It handles Network Translations so that port forwarding is not required.

-For more information about how to verify compatible home networking devices, see the Xbox Live compatible hardware list.
+For more information about how to verify compatible home networking devices, see the Choosing or configuring a new networking device.

-Note Don't open a port for a program that you don't recognize.
+Note Don't open a port for a program you don't recognize.

 C:\Program Files\Microsoft Games for Windows Live\Client